 And one who spreads strife among brothers.

 Recently I finished reading Living the Proverbs: Insight for the Daily Grind by Charles Swindoll.
-Chuck Swindoll tackles the complexity of Proverbs and presents it practically in an easy to comprehend daily devotional.
+Chuck Swindoll tackles the complexity of Proverbs and presents it practically in an easy-to-comprehend daily devotional.
 The bite-sized morsels offer food for thought to nourish the seeking soul with knowledge leading to wisdom.
-This book will be one of my most recommended resources!
+Therefore, I highly recommend this book!